hellman/Quine-McCluskey/README.md

-# DenseQMC: Bit-slice implementation of the Quine-McCluskey algorithm
+# DenseQMC: an efficient bit-slice implementation of the Quine-McCluskey algorithm

 This repository contains an optimized bit-slice implementation of the Quine-McCluskey algorithm (for dense functions), as well as optimize classic Quine-McCluskey algorithm (for sparse functions).
 It covers the first step of the QMC algorithm - finding all prime implicants of the function (patterns like `01*11**0*` with maximal number of stars, fully included in the described set).
 It is used to obtain small DNF or CNF formulas for a given Boolean function.